 Your friend would follow the link, read the blog and either a) return to their blog to reply to your comment or b) post a comment on your article page.
 Others visiting your friend’s blog would do the same – if they chose to comment.

 They might write articles or otherwise mention your blog post about how to fix a toilet flange.
 They might find out they like your blog and bookmark it for future reading.
-They might even remember something they read or wrote and post that link in your friend’s (or your) blog, thus continuing the conversation and building a stronger community.
+Who knows they might even remember something they read or wrote and post that link in your friend’s (or your) blog, thus continuing the conversation and building a stronger community.